celestarminefun/celestar-mod-menu/README.md

 ## FAQs
 **Is it safe to use?**
 > Yes, very safe.
-We do not collect any information or data for you.
-The code is open-sourced, allowing you to view it at any time.
+We do not intentionally collect any information or data from you.
+The source code is publicly available for transparency, allowing you to inspect it at any time.

 **Why should I use Celestar Mod Menu?**
-> Celestar Mod Menu v2 is the #1 mod menu in MineFun.io, with over 29 high-quality mods and loads of customizations.
+> Celestar Mod Menu v2 is the #1 mod menu in MineFun.io, with over 28 high-quality mods and loads of customizations.
 We ensure that you get the most premium experience while playing MineFun.io, making the game much more enjoyable and customizable.
 We do things that regular MineFun.io is not able to.

 **Is it available on mobile?**
 > As of v2.0.0, it is downloadable on mobile.
 However, it is not fully supported hence issues may arise often on usage.